IvoryScript user guide

 This transformation introduces the necessary graph reduction steps for cases where type adaptation is required, ensuring the expression can be used in the given context.

 IvoryScript uses the Cast class as the general mechanism for handling all type conversions.
 Instances of the Cast class define how an expression of one type can be cast to another.
-While there are many types of casts, the most common involves graph reduction, as function application and all constants are lazy by default.
+While there are many types of casts, the most common involves graph reduction.

 The instance that deals with reductions is defined as follows:

-This instance specifically handles the conversion from an expression of type Exp a to type a.
-The reduceCast function applies graph reduction to x, ensuring that the expression is reduced to a value before it is used.
-The explicit ! operator signals that the expression should be reduced as part of this casting process.
+This instance specifically handles the conversion from an expression of type Exp b to type b; a single step of graph reduction to the denoted value of x, ensuring that the expression is reduced to a value before it is used.
 Given that function application and constants are lazy, this cast is frequently encountered in practice.

 Casting between values of different strict types (where appropriate), such as from Int to Double, is also handled by the general Cast class.
 However, for strict types, the transformation is direct and does not involve reduction.
 For example, casting from Int to Double is achieved using the following instance of StrictCast: